 At first, during construction, the property will be limited to the staff, and their friends and family.
 However, once the cabins are built, the land will be opened to guests, and eventually, the public at large.

 We do plan on having a boardwalk in time, which will roam through the woods to the sea and will be for public access.

 The community homes/cabins will be inter-connected as “hubs” and will be a showcase of “green” technologies and building methods.
 This section will be a real-world laboratory as well as a living community (ecovillage).

 Greenhouses and permaculture forest gardens will also connect members of the community.

-    Community homes will be scattered in groups between the farmhouse/BnB and Argyle Sound (Atlantic Ocean).
+Community homes will be scattered in groups between the farmhouse, camping/glamping cabins and Argyle Sound (Atlantic Ocean).